swcarpentry/git-novice/_episodes/02-setup.md

 > ## Default Git branch naming
 >
+> Source file changes are associated with a "branch."
+> For new learners in this lesson, it's enough to know that branches exist, and this lesson uses one branch.
+> By default, Git will create a branch called `master`
+> when you create a new repository with `git init` (as explained in the next Episode).
+This term evokes
+> the racist practice of human slavery and the
+> [software development community](https://github.com/github/renaming)  has moved to adopt
+> more inclusive language.
+>
 > In 2020, most Git code hosting services transitioned to using `main` as the default
 > branch.
 As an example, any new repository that is opened in GitHub and GitLab default
 > to `main`.
 However, Git has not yet made the same change.
 As a result, local repositories